scoutchorton/vysthon/README.md

 # vysthon
-Visual Python is an interface for writing Python in a block-based format
+Visual Python is an interface for writing Python in a block-based format roughly inspired by Epic Games' Blueprint language